zzzprojects/learn-orm/tutorials/dapper-rainbow/read-data.md

 # Read Data

 Most of the applications would perform the basic operation to retrieve data from the database and display the results.

+The **Dapper.Rainbow** library provides `All()`, `First()`, and `Get(id)` extension methods to retrieve data from the database and populate data in your object model.

-We have two tables in the database that contains the following data.
+As you know that we have two tables in the database that contains the following data.

 <img src="images/database-setup.png" alt="Database data">